valerie2012/JSWebDemo/LEARNING.md

 I have better understanding in Javascript backend codes (Node.js) and frontend codes (React.js).
 There is alot of improvement in troubleshooting of Javascript codes.

+Firstly,
+Upon received the problem. i sat down to look for terminology first so that i can do some research on how development was done.

+Secondly,
+I look at what are the possible designs.
+There are many ways to do development.
+How we do the coding during development can change the initial thinking and design of the problem.
+During the development it allows us to think critical especially during troubleshooting.
+Troubleshooting can change the flow of development and allows us to learn the lessson of coding in better ways.

 <b>Prior Experience </b>
 Linux Commands: Using Terminal to install modules.
+I am using Linux commands in my current job.
+I am able to use the Terminal immediately as the commands are familiar to me.
 Node.js, React.js is not a new technology for me to learn.
-As i have done a brief and short application in javascript before.
-I can jump to install Node.js and npm immediately follow by other modules.
+As i have instlled Node.js and some modules before in my previous company.
+I can install Node.js and npm immediately follow by other modules and i know modules are required for Javascript.
+As this is the nature of Javascript.

+I have choose to use Modal Dialogs as it bring clear attention to the users and it is much faster than loading to another webpage which may take additional time.

+<b> Difficulties/Troubleshooting </b>